orbs-network/nebula/private/orbs-private-blockchain.md

     cd private

-This folder contains the required JSON files used to set up our 3 nodes public blockchain network.
+This folder contains the required JSON files used to set up our 3 nodes private blockchain network.

 Within it, you'll find 2 more folders: